All Saints Church, Leigh: Other features

-There is an eighteenth-century pulpit and sounding board.
-The windows are fourteenth and fifteenth century and in one window in the north side of the nave a fragment of the original glass can be seen.
+There is an 18th-century pulpit and sounding board.
+The windows are 14th and 15th century and in one window in the north side of the nave a fragment of the original glass can be seen.

 Some of the pews near the pulpit are thought to be seventeenth century.
 Near the door is the font, with its history recorded on a brass plate at the base of the stem.
 The Rev. M.J.
 Milling discovered the font being used as a cheese press at an inn in Ashton Keynes and was told that it had previously been used as a cattle trough.
 Presumably it had been removed from the church and deliberately desecrated at the time of the Parliamentary Commonwealth when infant baptism was forbidden.
 In 1897, the stem was discovered forming the base of the north-east post of the tower and the whole font was restored to its proper use.
 The font ewer was given in memory of D.A.
 Bird, G. Price, V. Ody, and R. Godwin, who gave their lives in World War II.

 The chalice is dated 1596, in the reign of Elizabeth I, and the George I silver paten by Thomas Teasle was made in 1723.
 There was also a pewter flagon and plate for bringing the wine and bread to the altar.
 The flagon is inscribed "Richard Selby and John Tucker / Chapel Wardens 1776".